 It started a few months ago.
 At first, I didn't think much of it.
 Yes, my lips were as dry and flaky as a stale croissant, but that happens every winter, so I persevered, layering on the same lip balm that usually gets me out of this mess—La Mer The Lip Balm ($75).
 But something about this bout of dryness was different.
 No matter what I did, it wasn't going away.

-I became increasingly self conscious of the situation.
-My lips were physically flaking off as I spoke, and I could have sworn it was all people could look at when I spoke for weeks.
+I became increasingly self-conscious of the situation.
+My lips were physically flaking off as I spoke, and I could have sworn it was all people could look at.
 And it got worse.
 The dryness spread quickly to my chin, covering an area the size of a plum around the outer corner of my mouth.

 I soon realized I wasn't just dealing with a bit of dry skin.
 This was eczema, a condition I hadn't experienced since its signature pinot noir tone and maddening itch plagued my inner arms and the backs of my knees when I was in primary school.
 I thought I had left it behind.

 My knee-jerk reaction to this realization was to do what any self-respecting beauty editor never, ever would—I went in on that dry patch with the harshest exfoliator I could find, swiping AHAs over it like I was watering a flowerbed in a drought.